Starting in 2026, All First-Time Applicants to Receive Third-Generation Social Security Cards

 2025-11-21

-The Implementation Rules for the "Beijing Social Security Card Management Measures" was recently announced and will take effect on January 1, 2026.
+The Implementation Rules for the "Beijing Social Security Card Management Measures" was recently released and will take effect on January 1, 2026.
 Beijing will no longer issue first- or second-generation social security cards.
 All first-time applicants will receive the third-generation social security cards.

 (Source: Beijing Daily)